Research

 Abstract

-Evidence suggests that many firms in poor countries stagnate because they cannot access growth-conducive markets.
-We hypothesize that overlooked informational barriers distort market access.
-To investigate, we gave a random subset of medium-sized Liberian firms vouchers for a week-long program that exclusively teaches “sellership”: how to sell to corporations, governments, and other large buyers.
+Evidence suggests that many firms in lower-income countries stagnate because they cannot access growth-conducive markets.
+We hypothesize that overlooked informational barriers distort market access, excluding productive but “information-poor” suppliers.
+To investigate, we gave a random subset of medium-sized Liberian firms vouchers for a week-long program targeting equal-opportunity access to the input purchases of government, companies, and other organizations–a market that makes up upwards of 80 percent of global GDP.
+The program exclusively teaches “sellership””: how to navigate large buyers’ complex, formal sourcing procedures.
 Firms that participate win three times as many formal contracts a year later.
-The impact is heterogeneous: informational sales barriers bind for about a quarter of firms.
+The impact is heterogeneous: informational sales barriers bind for about a quarter of Liberian firms.
 Three years post-training, these firms continue to win desirable contracts, are more likely to operate, and employ more workers.
+Our results help rationalize common demand-side policies in public procurement that nonetheless appear to scratch at the surface of a bigger distortion.

 Selected Work in Progress: